Jens Peter Jacobsen: Literary works

-Jacobsen's canon consists of two novels, seven short stories, and one posthumous volume of poetry – small, but enough to place him as one of the most influential Danish writers.
+Jacobsen's canon consists of two novels, seven short stories, and one posthumous volume of poetry—small, but enough to place him as one of the most influential Danish writers.

 Prose

-The historical novel Fru Marie Grubbe (1876, Eng. transl.: Marie Grubbe.
-A Lady of the Seventeenth Century 1917) is the first Danish treatment of a woman as a sexual creature.
+The historical novel Fru Marie Grubbe (1876, Eng. transl.: Marie Grubbe: A Lady of the Seventeenth Century 1917) is the first Danish treatment of a woman as a sexual creature.
 Based upon the life of a 17th-century Danish noblewoman, it charts her downfall from a member of the royal family to the wife of a ferryman, as a result of her desire for an independent and satisfying erotic life.
-In many ways the books anticipates the themes of D. H. Lawrence.
+In many ways the book anticipates the themes of D. H. Lawrence.

 Jacobsen's second novel Niels Lyhne (1880, English translation 1919) traces the fate of an atheist in a merciless world: his lack of faith is "tested" by tragedies and personal crises until he dies in war, disillusioned but unrepentant.
 According to biographer Morten Høi Jensen, the novel anticipates the work of Albert Camus.

 Jacobsen's short stories are collected in Mogens og andre Noveller (1882, translated as Mogens and Other Tales, 1921, and Mogens and Other Stories, 1994).
-Among them must be mentioned Mogens (1872, his official debut), the tale of a young dreamer and his maturing during love, sorrow and new hope of love.
-Et Skud i Taagen (A Shot in the Fog) is a Poe-inspired tale of the sterility of hatred and revenge.
-Pesten i Bergamo (The Plague of Bergamo) shows people clinging to religion even when tempted to be "free men".
+Among them must be mentioned "Mogens" (1872, his official debut), the tale of a young dreamer and his maturing during love, sorrow and new hope of love.
+"Et Skud i Taagen" ("A Shot in the Fog") is a Poe-inspired tale of the sterility of hatred and revenge.
+"Pesten i Bergamo" ("The Plague of Bergamo") shows people clinging to religion even when tempted to be "free men".
 Fru Fønss (1882) is a sad story about a widow's tragic break with her egoistic children when she wants to remarry.

 Mogens og andre Noveller and Niels Lyhne were both highly praised by Rainer Maria Rilke in his letters to Franz Xaver Kappus, translated as Letters to a Young Poet.